I thought I’d start the day with a positive suggestion (admittedly against the background of a burning building haha…).

 Do something that your competitors can’t do, won’t do, or won’t understand.

-Can’t do: if they’ve already determined a direction, it may be difficult or impossible for them to change….as an example, Facebook can’t imitate Twitter because they established themselves as a “friends-only” sharing tool, and every time they try to make your feed more public they encounter massive user protests, this way you won’t concede anything to your competitors.
+Can’t do: if they’ve already determined a direction, it may be difficult or impossible for them to change….as an example, Facebook can’t imitate Twitter because they established themselves as a “friends-only” sharing tool, and every time they try to make your feed more public they encounter massive user protests.

 Won’t do: do something that will seem to them to be insane or unprofitable.
 Disruptive technology is all about doing something that seems illogical or bad business to an established player because their economies or business model make it bad for them.
 But since you’re feeling brave, or just starting out, you can do it.